xuwei-k/jwt-scala-2/_includes/tut/jwt-core-jwt.md

 scala> // Failure because the token is not a token at all
      | Jwt.decode("Hey there!")
-res27: scala.util.Try[String] = Failure(pdi.jwt.JwtLengthException: Expected token [Hey there!] to be composed of 2 or 3 parts separated by dots.)
+res27: scala.util.Try[String] = Failure(pdi.jwt.exceptions.JwtLengthException: Expected token [Hey there!] to be composed of 2 or 3 parts separated by dots.)

 scala> // Failure if not Base64 encoded
      | Jwt.decode("a.b.c")